frederic-perez/AmE-dictionary/data/dictionary.md

 __screaming yellow__
 __screech<sup>1</sup>__ _n_ :two::hammer:
 __screech<sup>2</sup>__ _v_ :eight::hammer: (screeched, screeching)
-__screen door__ _n_ A door that consists of a frame holding metallic or plastic netting; used to allow ventilation and to keep insects from entering a building through the open door; _"he heard the screen slam as she left."_
+__screen door__ _n_ A door that consists of a frame holding metallic or plastic netting; used to allow ventilation and to keep insects from entering a building through the open door; _“he heard the screen slam as she left.”_
 __screen__ _v_ (screened) _The horsemen screened the advance of the column._
 __screwball<sup>1</sup>__ _adj_ :three::hammer: _A classic screwball comedy._ _The screwball buddy comedy._
 __screwball<sup>2</sup>__ _n_